kevinfiol/preact-starter/README.md

 ## State Management

-I chose to implement the [Meiosis] State Management pattern with the `useReducer` hook.
+I chose to implement the [Meiosis](https://meiosis.js.org/) pattern with the `useReducer` hook.
 The reducer is simply `(x, f) => f(x)`, as I use function patches to modify the state.
 I took this approach because it's straight-forward to write additional actions, make changes and reason about your global state, and it requires *zero* additional dependencies.

 ## Disclaimer